thegenemyers/FASTK/README.md

 ## Current Limitations

 Currently if multiple input files are given they must all be of the same type, e.g. fasta or cram.
-This restrictionis is not fundamental and could be removed with some coding effort.
+This restriction is not fundamental and could be removed with some coding effort.

 ## The FastK C-interface to K-mer Histograms, Tables, and Profiles

 For each of the 3 distinct outputs of FastK, we have suppled a simple C library that gives a user access to the data therein.
-The library is simply embodied in the C-file, <code>libfastk.c</code>, and associdated include file <code>libfastk.h</code>.
+The library is simply embodied in the C-file, <code>libfastk.c</code>, and associated include file <code>libfastk.h</code>.
 The makefile commands for building Histex, Tabex, and Profex illustrate how to easily incorporate the library into your C or C++ code.

 ### K-mer Histogram

+The interface allows one to simply load a FastK histogram into an easily understood Histogram data type with <code>Load\_Histogram</code> and to free the object later with <code>Free\_Histogram</code>.
+A Histogram object is a record with 4 fields as described in the comments below

 ```
 typedef struct